Academic Preparation for Law School

 LSAT scores stay on your LSAC Academic Summary Report for at least five years.
 Although most law schools do take your highest score in the case of multiple scores, they will still see the scores from all of your test administrations, including cancellations.
 You are only allowed to take the test three times in two years, barring special circumstances, so plan accordingly.

 UT-Dallas LSAT Preparation Class

 Special notice for Fall 2017: We regret to announce that we will not be offering the LSAT Prep Class in Fall 2017 due to our instructor’s redeployment to active military service.
 We hope to offer the class again in Spring 2018.

 In an effort to make high-quality, low-cost LSAT preparation available to UT-Dallas students and alumni, we are offering a nine-week LSAT prep class taught by a certified test prep instructor.
 The class is designed to prepare students with the strategies and confidence they need to approach and solve the three different question types on the LSAT.

 Registration for the class is exclusively through the UTD Marketplace and will be limited to twenty students.
 UTD students and alumni will be given registration priority through February 13, 2017, when registration will be open to the general public.

-The class will be taught on Tuesday evenings from 7 – 9 pm from September 20 – November 15, 2016, with three additional three-hour sessions on Saturdays at the beginning, midpoint, and end of the class for proctored, full-length practice exams (September 24, October 22, and November 12, from 10 am to 1:00 pm).
+The class will be taught on Tuesday evenings from 7 – 9 pm from February 21 - April 25, 2017 (excluding Spring Break), with three additional three-hour sessions on Saturdays at the beginning, midpoint, and end of the class for proctored, full-length practice exams (March 4, April 1, and April 22, from 10 am to 1:00 pm).
 The instructor will use a coursepack that will be distributed the first day of class and LSAC’s Actual, Official PrepTests.
 You will have to purchase the PrepTest booklets on your own, and should purchase the two volumes that have PrepTests 52 – 61, and 62 - 71.